 If you are away for longer than the specified unoccupancy period on your policy then you could potentially void your home insurance coverage, or have restrictions when making a claim on events that occurred while your home was empty.

 Why is leaving your home unoccupied a concern for insurers?

 The reason insurers will often impose restrictions on your coverage if you leave your home empty for a particular period of time is that while it is left unoccupied, the level of risk generally increases for a range of events including vandalism, theft and weather-related perils.

-When you are at home you can look after your property if a problem occurs, such as by closing your windows in the event of a storm or getting a burst pipe fixed before it causes extensive damage.
+When you are at home you can look after your property if a problem occurs, such as by moving outdoor furniture in the event of a storm or getting a burst pipe fixed before it causes extensive damage.
 Being present in your home can also make it less of a target for thieves or vandals.

 Can you get cover for an unoccupied home?

 If you are planning to be away from your home for longer than the maximum period of time specified in your insurance policy, and you want to keep your cover active while you are gone, then you may want to consider contacting your insurer to request an endorsement or special permit.
 If provided by your insurer, this permit could give you cover for your home for an extra period of time.

 The type of additional cover given and whether you will be charged for it through your premium will depend on the agreement you make with your provider.
 Your insurer may also require you to take additional steps to protect your property while you are away before they grant you the permit.
 These steps could include installing smoke or security alarms, or getting someone to check on the home regularly while you are gone.

 If you do not currently have a home insurance policy and want cover while your home is unoccupied for an extended period, you will need to notify your chosen provider so they can factor this into your quote.